 After about an hour Al and his girlfriend entered the tent and soon we could hear a lot of oohs and aahs.

 With a cold wind blowing through the air, I began to look at the branches of the barren and gnarled trees as they swayed.
 I surveyed my surroundings and soaked in the eerie silence that accompanied it.
 I became a little frightened.
 The young man pulled his sleeping bag right over to mine and asked if I wanted us to sleep together.

 I stayed silent and pretended I was asleep.
 He reached over to unzip my bag and I held it tight.
 There was something unmistakably creepy about this boy.

 The first morning I awoke to find Al already up and dressed and settled into his camp chair.
 “This is my favorite time of day,” he said.
 “It’s quiet and peaceful.
 I like to drink coffee, sit and ruminate.”
 I glanced at the time.
 It was all of 6:30 a.m.
 I knew what he meant.
 Looking out at the light streaking through slender trees that swayed with the wind, it struck me that what I loved most about camping is being outdoors all day — in sync with the sun, stars and weather and without distractions.

 “I love the mountains so much,” Al said.
 “They make me feel tingly all over.”

 It was fun back then.
-These days I prefer the comfort of a bed.
+These days I prefer the comfort of a bed and my pillows.

 It was another hour before our guests woke up.
 My dad wanted us all to go hiking for the day.
 It was a beautiful hike and we all enjoyed the day together.
 There were many ways to choose and it was not crowded.
 Laid out, built by and, for many years, maintained by volunteers, these trails are one of the most important assets of the area.
 Trail signs guided us in using both the roadside and wilderness trails.
 I was a true nature lover.